nnikolaou/VesselDetection/README.md

 ## Description

-### Jupyter Notebook files:
+### Jupyter Notebook:
-"Vessel Detection.ipynb" does only a training/test split & evaluates on test data.
-If all datapoints given are assumed to be used for training, use this.
-Default setup gets to ~ 90-92% Accuracy.

-"Vessel Detection-Val.ipynb" is the same notebook with an additional training/validation split.
-If part of the dataset given is assumed to only be used for the final evaluation, use this.
-Default setup gets to ~ 86-87% Accuracy.

-In the notebook:
+"Vessel Detection.ipynb" provides options for all functionalities described in the introduction.
+The notebook itself and the code within it contain all necessary documentation.

 "Optional" (in bold): indicates parts of the notebook that can be ommited, but if not, they will have an effect on cells further down (e.g. data preprocessing / augmentation).

-"TODO" (in red): indicates parts of the notebook that are to be modified, finalized or added.
+"TODO": indicates parts of the notebook that are to be modified, finalized or added.

-"Visualization" (in blue) indicates parts of the notebook that is used only for visualization / printing of results, with no effect further down.
+"Visualization": indicates parts of the notebook that is used only for visualization / printing of results, with no effect further down.

-The notebook itself and the code within it contain all necessary documentation.

 ### Python Script:
 "Vessel Detection.py": repeats n_runs times a train/validation(optionally)/test split of the data, followed by training and evaluation of the CNN.
 It saves all Keras models produced and prints various evaluation measures (average & standard error* accross all runs).